 A deduction of sum paid on account of tax on employment commonly known as 'Profession Tax' is allowed.
-In case the professional tax is paid by the employer on behalf of an employee, the same will first be added in the gross salary of employee as perquisites and then will be claimed as a deduction under this section.
+In case the professional tax is paid by the employer on behalf of an employee, the same will first be added in the gross salary of employee as perquisites and then will be claimed as a deduction under this section which varies from state to state.